jqqqqqqqqqq/python-lazy-async/README.md

 , and concurrent calls will get the result immediately once the target is ready and gets the same exception when the target raises some exception.

+## Features

-Compatible with both sync and async.
+- Compatible with both sync and async

+- Lock free!!!! (thanks to asyncio.Future and concurrent.futures.Future, all the operations are atomic)

+- Async property must use sync setter and deleter for now, due to the limitation that python does not support await before assignment or `del`. `await setattr(foo, value)` is one possible workaround, but it introduces more obfuscation.

 ## Installation